rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 You guessed: 6
 ```

-At this point, the first part of the game is done: you can get input from the
+At this point, the first part of the game is done: we're getting input from the
-keyboard and then print it.
+keyboard and then printing it.

 ## Generating a Secret Number

-Next, you need to generate a secret number that the user will try to guess.
+Next, we need to generate a secret number that the user will try to guess.
 The
 secret number should be different every time so the game is fun to play more
 than once.
 Let’s use a random number between 1 and 100 so the game isn’t too
 difficult.
 Rust doesn’t yet include random number functionality in its standard